tbs1980/CosmicCrossCorrelation/doc/reStructuredText.rst

-Writing documentation with Markdown format
+Writing documentation with reStructuredText format
 ==========================================

 If you are familiar with `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ then that is another option for writing the documentation.